This article is a follow on from part 1. Read that here

-But first consider that Instant gratification may be more helpful and suited to you then you realise.
-Instant gratification does not mean instantly healed.
-Because we all know emotional pain takes hard work to overcome and it will take some time.
-But it instead means instant heal–ING, where automatically healing starts to take place and instant rewards begin to reap, when you pull all your focus intensely to healing without anything else in your way.
+We all know emotional pain takes hard work to overcome and it will take some time.
+Instead, it means instant healing will start to take place.
+You begin to reap instant rewards when you put all your focus on healing with nothing else in your way.

 Independent surveys conducted by the stress society of the United Kingdom have also shown that those who take a very proactive approach to healing lead happier lives.

-We all want to lead happy lives, some will fight harder for it than others but whether you want instant gratification or long term strategy sounds more inviting to you, the same principles apply in needing to confront your emotions and take actions.
+We all want to lead happy lives.
+Some will fight harder for it than others.
+Whether you want instant gratification or whether long term strategy sounds more inviting to you, the same principles apply in needing to confront your emotions and take action.

-All in all, find what’s best for you and start your new steps forward.
-Try the naked divorce programme – which has been specially designed to help you along your way!
+All in all, find what’s best for you and start taking steps forward.
+Try the Naked Divorce programme, which has been specially designed to help you along the way.